Updated on 27 June 2017.

 - Al Gore shows up to kick your ass.

-How often do you clean your laptop to prevent it from overheating?
+How often do you clean your laptop to save it from overheating?
 Do you have any additional tips and tricks to share?
+Let us know in the comments section below!